 Need Assistance for Opening a Bank Account in UAE?

 Send us your enquiry and one of our consultants will get back to you.

 Bank Account Opening for Non-Residents

-None-residents may face additional KYC procedures while trying to open a bank account in Dubai or UAE.
+Non-residents may face additional KYC procedures while trying to open a bank account in Dubai or UAE.
 Such bank accounts are reportable to the jurisdictions of the owners’ tax residency and take more time for processing.
 Other restrictions include limited bank facilities, limited online banking facilities, and the non-availability of credit or debit cards.
-None-resident investors who avail of corporate bank opening services in Dubai will get advice on navigating such challenges.
+Non-resident investors who avail of corporate bank opening services in Dubai will get advice on navigating such challenges.